MaxSmeets/Eryndor/04-characters/gods/zyr.md

 ### The Final Prophecy

-> *“When the scales of the world snap, and the Heartwood weeps sap like tears,
+> *"When the scales of the world snap, and the Heartwood weeps sap like tears,
 > Zyr will walk among mortals once more.
-> The Wardens will rise, and all will be judged—
+> The Wardens will rise, and the world will be remade in balance—or unmade entirely."*
-> not for their sins, but for the weight of their harmony.”*

 Some call it doom.
 Others — renewal.